Datatamer/tamr-client/docs/user-guide/pandas.md

 Once all records have been loaded, you will be able to interact with the dataframe normally.

 Note that as values are typically represented inside `arrays` within Tamr, the values will be encapsulated `lists` inside the dataframe.
-You can use traditional methods in pandas to deal with this; for example `.explode()`.
+You can use traditional methods in pandas to deal with this; for example by calling `.explode()`, or extracting specific elements.

 ### Streaming
+TODO

 #### Custom Generators
-In order to customise the data loaded into the pandas dataframe, you can customise the generator object (`dataset.records()`) that is read into pandas.
+In order to customise the data loaded into the pandas dataframe, it is possible to customise the generator object `dataset.records()` by wrapping it in a different generator.

 For example, it is possible to automatically flatten all lists with a length of one, and apply this to the `dataset.records()` generator as follows: